pranavpr/cardinfo.github.io/_posts/2019-05-25-niyo-global-forex-card-review.md

 - Most important terms and conditions

 You should be able to login to NiYO Global app post KYC approval and card activation which happens same day in the night.
 Post that you can transfer funds to your card using Account Number and IFSC code displayed in the app.

+### Experience

+I used this card extensively in Europe and England and I didn't face any issue.
+Loading money was hassle free and I just used to IMPS the amount to card account and it used to get credit instantly.
+The card was accepted by all merchants across Europe and England without any glitches.
+As soon as transaction was done, it used to show up in the NiYO Global app with amount in both foreign currency as well as approximate INR.
+The transactions used to get settled in 2-3 days and hence exchange rate of that time was applicable.
+Hence, due to fluctuation in currency exchange rates, there used to be some debit or credit of amount.

+{% include image.html image="niyo-global-app-transactions-history.jpg" alt="NiYO Global App Transaction History" class="img-center mb-3" %}

+I also used it for withdrawing money in ATMs and it worked seamlessly.
+There were no extra charges for ATM cash withdrawals and I was able to get Visa exchange rates for this too.

+{% include tip.html tip="Always opt to get charged in local currency instead of INR at POS terminals and ATM machines to avoid foreign currency markup fee." %}

 ### Verdict